 Lodge Lake Trail is a 3.9 mile moderately trafficked out and back trail located near North Bend, Washington that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 Beautiful hike.
 The marking was easy to miss, as we did and went a couple miles before figuring it out.
 But, it extended our hike so alls good.